Keyboard shortcuts

 Protocol

-A protocol is a process configured by the user that Orbit may use to download an ip from the internet.
+A protocol is a process configured by the user that Orbit may use to download a project from the internet.

-The default protocol for Orbit assumes the url for an ip points to a zip file and uses the curl library to download it to the archive.
-An ip's manifest must explicitly specify an different protocol configured by the user to override the default protocol.
+The default protocol for Orbit assumes the url for a project points to a zip file and uses the curl library to download it to the archive.

 SystemVerilog